purcaro/feed-reader-lib/README.md

 feed-reader-lib
 ===============
 Fast, thread-safe, extensible &amp; platform independent feed reader library in C++, supports RSS, ATOM, RDF
 ===============
-FeedReader is a C++ library designed to retrieve and parse web feeds such as RSS, ATOM and RDF.
 Features:

 FeedReader was designed to scale: it is fast, thread-safe, extensible and platform-independent.